Department website: https://www.sps.northwestern.edu/masters/regulatory-compliance/

 CLIN_RES 403-DL Clinical Research Design & Methodology (1 Unit)

 This course explores the application of research design and methodology theories and concepts to the practical conduct of a clinical trial.
 Topics include commonly used research designs, methods for randomization and blinding, data collection methods (including electronic data capture) and implications of design and methodology for clinical trial operations from study initiation to data lock.
-It is recommended that students take MHI 409-DL Biostatistics before this course.
+It is recommended that students have a knowledge of statistics before taking this course.